SiliconLabs/automated-measurement-framework/README.md

 - `420, "Query UNTERMINATED"` : Not having the correct termination character can also cause this error too.
 Or sending an incorrect query can generate this.

 Check [Tektronix's write-up]( https://www.tek.com/en/documents/application-note/eliminating-common-scpi-errors) for a more verbose guide.

+# Disclaimer

+Everything in this repository is provided AS IS.
+By downloading and using the framework, the user assumes and bears all liability emerging from the application of it.